-HSE 210 Human Services Issues 2 0 Prerequisite: Successful completion of 12 shc in the Human Services Program
+2 HSE 210 Human Services Issues 2 0 Prerequisite: ENG 090, RED 090 and successful completion of 12 shc in the Human Services Program

 This course covers current issues and trends in the field of human services.
 Emphasis is placed on contemporary topics with relevance to special issues in a multi-faceted field.
 Upon completion, students should be able to integrate the knowledge, skills, and experiences gained in classroom and clinical experiences with emerging trends in the field.
 (S)